OEvortex/ddg_search/README.md

 ---

 > [!IMPORTANT]
-> DuckDuckGo Search MCP supports two types of compatibility:
-> - <b>Native MCP Compatibility:</b> Use the full power of the Model Context Protocol for maximum flexibility.
+> DuckDuckGo Search MCP supports the Model Context Protocol (MCP) standard, making it compatible with various AI assistants and tools.
-> - <b>OpenAI Compatibility:</b> Use with OpenAI-compatible interfaces and providers.
->
-> Choose the approach that best fits your needs!
-For OpenAI compatibility, check the <a href="webscout/Provider/OPENAI/README.md">OpenAI Providers README</a>.

-> [!NOTE]
-> DuckDuckGo Search MCP is compatible with Claude, Anthropic, OpenAI, Perplexity, HuggingFace, LLAMA, and 90+ other AI providers.
-All providers follow similar usage patterns with consistent interfaces.

 ---